 Name of Candidate:

 Parish:

 Date and time of Service:

 Scripture Readings:

 Theme of service:

 Examiner(s):

-Worship Leadership Roles:

-Indicate those aspects of the service which were led by the candidate:
+Worship Leadership Roles: Indicate those aspects of the service which were leadership. d by the candidate:

-- Music

-- Welcome

-- Call to worship

-- Prayers

-- Confession and Assurance

-- Notices

-- Children's Address

-- Reading of Scriptures
+□ Music Reading of Scriptures

-- □ Sermon
+Welcome □ Sermon

-- Dedication of offering
+Call to worship Dedication of offering

-- Prayers for others
+□ Prayers □ Prayers for others

-- Sending and Benediction
+Confession and Assurance Sending and BenedictionOther:

-- Other:
+NoticesChildren's Address □ Other:

+d Cilidien's Address

 1) As Worship Leader

-Gathering and welcoming of the congregation, sense of presence, drawing people into the presence of God, involving others and the community as a whole in worship, well organised, creating a sense of confidence about what was happening, ensuring all key elements of worship (as noted above) are present, dealing with distractions and helping the congregation keep focus.
+Gathering and welcoming of the congregation, sens presence of God, involving others and the communic creating a sense of confidence about what was happ worship (as noted above) are present, dealing with keep focus. ty as a whole in worship, well organised, pening, ensuring all key elements of

+Strengths:

+Weaknesses:

 2) Public speaking and presentation

-Sense of occasion, clarity, audibility, use of microphone, stance, appropriate dress, eye contact, gestures, pace, pauses.
+Sense of occasion, clarity, audibility, use of microph contact, gestures, pace, pauses. none, stance, appropriate dress, eye

+Strengths:

+Weaknesses:

 3) Prayers

 Content, structure, language, connection with God and with congregation.

+Strengths:

+Weaknesses:

 4) Preaching

 Topic, content, connection with Bible readings, connection with congregation, illustration, application, language, length, clarity.

+Strengths:

+Weaknesses:

 5) Team work

 Involving others in the conduct of worship and ensuring they did their parts well.

+Strengths:

+Weaknesses:

 6) Any other comments

 Reflections arising from discussing together:

 Anything for further work or study:

 7) Evaluation out of 10 (10 being outstanding):

 8) Recommendation

 Signed: Examiner(s):

-Candidate:

-Date:
+Candidate: Date:

 (Please submit Feedback report to the Presbytery Candidate Convenor a.s.a.p.)